portworx/px-docs/index.md

 * TOC
 {:toc}

 Portworx is a software defined persistent storage solution designed and purpose built for applications deployed as containers, via container orchestrators such as Kubernetes, Marathon and Swarm.
-It is a clustered block storage solution and provides a Cloud-Native layer from which containerized stateful applications programmatically consume storage services directly through the scheduler.
+It is a clustered block storage solution and provides a Cloud-Native layer from which containerized stateful applications programmatically consume block, file and object storage services directly through the scheduler.
 Portworx volumes are always hyper-converged.
 That is, they are exposed on the same host where the application container executes.

 Portworx technology: